serwy/sitepath/README.md

 ### Minimum Viable Packaging

-If you want to have an initial setup.py, use the `mvp` command:
+If you want to have an initial `pyproject.toml`, use the `mvp` command and redirect its output:

-    python -m sitepath mvp my_project > setup.py
+    python -m sitepath mvp my_project > pyproject.toml

-__This `setup.py` file should NOT be used to distribute the project on PyPI.__ It's missing many required fields.
+__The `pyproject.toml` file should NOT be used to distribute the project on PyPI.__ It's missing many fields that should be completed.

 ## Commentary